CINO: A Chinese Minority Pre-trained Language Model: CINO Model

-Finally, we obtain the CINO model structure with vocabulary size 135,359, total model size 728 MB for the base model, 1.7 GB for the large model, 68\% and 79\% size of XLM-R-base and XLM-R-large respectively.
+Finally, we obtain the CINO model structure with a vocabulary size of 135,359, a model size of 728 MB for the base model, 1.7 GB for the large model, 68\% and 79\% size of XLM-R-base and XLM-R-large, respectively.
+A smaller vocabulary size leads to not only a memory-friendly model but also a faster model by reducing the cost of computing the log-softmax in the MLM task.
+The time cost of each iteration in pre-training is reduced by approximately 35\% by reducing the vocabulary size from 270k to 140k.